open-pay/slate/source/index_EN.md

-amount| ***numeric*** <br/>Same as the amount. amount[gte] | ***numeric*** <br/>Greater than or equal to the amount. amount[lte] | ***numeric*** <br/>Less than or equal to the amount. payout_type | ***string (opcional, ALL, AUTOMATIC o MANUAL)***  <br/>Payout type used to filter the transactions
+amount| ***numeric*** <br/>Same as the amount. amount[gte] | ***numeric*** <br/>Greater than or equal to the amount. amount[lte] | ***numeric*** <br/>Less than or equal to the amount. payout_type | ***string (opfional, ALL, AUTOMATIC o MANUAL)***  <br/>Payout type used to filter the transactions

 ###Response
-Returns a list of [transaction objects](#transaction-object) payments in descending order by creation date.
+Returns a list of [transaction objects](#transaction-object) payouts in descending order by creation date.

 #Customers

-Customers are Openpay resources that are handled within the business account and can represent users, customers or partners according to the type of business.
+Customers are Openpay resources that are handled within the Merchant account and can represent users, customers or partners according to the type of Merchant.

-You can add cards and bank accounts  to the customers so you can make transactions like Charges, Transfers or Payments.
+You can add cards and bank accounts  to the customers so you can make transactions like Charges, Transfers or Payouts.

 ##Customer object